 The Mission in Global Community series reframes missiological themes and studies for students under the common rubric of mission as partnership with Christians throughout the global community.
 Series authors draw upon their own global experiences and those of their global colleagues to illumine present realities and chart a course into the future.
-Series editors are Scott W. Sunquist, dean of the School of Intercultural Studies and professor of world Christianity at Fuller Theological Seminary, and Amos Yong, director of the Center for Missiological Research and professor of theology and mission at Fuller Theological Seminary.
+Series editors are Scott W. Sunquist, president of Gordon-Conwell Theological Seminary and former dean of the School of Intercultural Studies at Fuller Theological Seminary, and Amos Yong, director of the Center for Missiological Research and professor of theology and mission at Fuller Theological Seminary.

 1. Thinking Missiologically: Implications for Leadership and Organizations

 2. Culture and Human Nature: The Complex Unity of Human Organizations

 3. Caring about Members and Others as People: Notions of Self and Others

 5. Authority and Culture: Whom Do You Trust?

 6. Intercultural Realities: Four Worlds of Christian Organizations

 7. Leading in Context: Cultural Influence and Intercultural Leadership

 "In Cultural Insights for Christian Leaders, Doug McConnell firmly locates leadership not only within the lenses of culture, but also as a critical aspect of missiology.
 In doing so, he helps us see the vital importance of leading missionally as it relates to God's mission of reconciling the world.
 McConnell delivers a masterful book, overflowing with probing insights into the intercultural nature of leadership, practical case studies, and a wealth of personal experience in doing precisely what this book espouses.
 Cultural Insights for Christian Leaders is a first-rate leadership book, coming from a first-rate scholar-leader."